Answered By: Reference Librarian Last Updated: May 16, 2019 Views: 85

 - When you are searching one of the Library databases such as Academic Search Complete, click on the title of the article to display the article record.

 - Click on the name of the journal.
 It will display information about the journal, including whether or not it is a peer-reviewed journal.
 You can also limit your search in the database to peer-reviewed journals before you begin searching.

-Another way to find out if an article is peer-reviewed is to find the homepage of the journal the article is within.
-Once you've located the journal's website, you should find information concerning whether the journal is peer-reviewed or not (terms like refereed or scholarly might be used in place of peer-reviewed).
+Another way to find out if an article is peer-reviewed is to find the homepage of the journal where the article originally appeared in print.
+Once you've located the journal's website, you should find information concerning whether the journal is peer-reviewed or not.
+(Terms like refereed or scholarly might be used in place of peer-reviewed).

 Remember, not all information within a scholarly journal is peer-reviewed.
 Editorials, letters to the editor, and book reviews are not peer-reviewed.